 4. Syndicated reports/ analyst reports

 When it comes to uncovering industry benchmarks and best practices, syndicated research reports are incredibly valuable.
-They provide viable information on everything from market-related numbers to trends, growth forecasts to industry-specific company profiles.
+They provide viable information on everything from market-related numbers to trends, growth forecasts to industry-specific company profiles, making them one of the best sources of competitive intelligence.
 This offers an overview of your focus market, including the key players in your industry, how they differentiate themselves, and how their services map with market needs, providing greater clarity of your competitive landscape.

 5. Primary research